tactipus/social-media-agent-tactipus/README.md

 You can use either method, but not both.

-Regardless of the method you choose, you will need to set these environment variables in your `.env` file:

-- `TWITTER_USER_ID` - The ID/email of the Twitter account you want to use to post to Twitter.
-- `LINKEDIN_USER_ID` - The ID/email of the LinkedIn account you want to use to post to LinkedIn.

 #### Arcade setup

 Create an Arcade account [here](https://www.arcade.dev).
 After you register, [get an Arcade API key](https://docs.arcade.dev/home/quickstart?lang=typescript).
 Set this value as `ARCADE_API_KEY` in your `.env` file.

+Then, you will need to set these environment variables in your `.env` file:

+- `TWITTER_USER_ID` - The ID/email of the Twitter account you want to use to post to Twitter.
+- `LINKEDIN_USER_ID` - The ID/email of the LinkedIn account you want to use to post to LinkedIn.

 Make sure you have the `USE_ARCADE_AUTH` environment variable set to `true` to have the graph use Arcade authentication.